bharathgs/Awesome-pytorch-list/README.md

 52. [apex](https://github.com/NVIDIA/apex): An Experimental PyTorch Extension(will be deprecated at a later point)
 53. [ELF](https://github.com/pytorch/ELF): ELF: a platform for game research.
 54. [Torchlite](https://github.com/EKami/Torchlite): A high level library on top of(not only) Pytorch
+55. [joint-vae](https://github.com/Schlumberger/joint-vae): Pytorch implementation of JointVAE, a framework for disentangling continuous and discrete factors of variation star2

 ## Tutorials & examples